-When preparing your business for sale, be prepared for a demanding, professionally approaching buyer.
-Below is a complete list of topics that you may need to check in the course of Due Diligence process.
+When setting your business ready for sale, be prepared to meet a demanding, professional buyer.
+Below is a basic list of topics that you may need to check in the course of Due Diligence process.

 - Last 3 years annual and quarterly financial information, including balance sheets, cash flows, income statements and footnotes.